Importance of Empathy in Customer Experience

 Now, your self-service platform may not be able to handle this query.

 You now provide the option of transferring the conversation from the chat to a human agent from the same interface itself so that the customer can get their query resolved.

 Now, you have self-service and empathetic human agents working together to provide the best possible customer experience.

 Focusing on customer success will be critical and something that automation alone will struggle to achieve.

 It has to be a combination of automation and an empathetic human connection that can benefit the customers and the brand.
-Human interactions are most likely to keep customers longer, enhance their lifetime value, and increase their spending over time.
+Human interactions are most likely to keep customers longer, enhance their customer lifetime value, and increase their spending over time.

 Personal, human interactions are fundamental to happy customers.